 - 2 cups unsweetened almond milk

-- 1 large egg (or 1 Tablespoon flaxseed)
+- 1 large egg or 1 Tablespoon flaxseed

-- 2 tablespoons coconut oil, melted
+- 2 Tablespoons melted coconut oil

 - 2 teaspoons pure vanilla extract

-- 2 ripe bananas, sliced
+- 2 ripe bananas sliced

 - cooking spray

-- Spray an 8-inch square baking dish with cooking spray.
+- Preheat the oven to 375°F and spray an 8×8 inch square baking dish with cooking spray.

 - Carefully pour oatmeal mixture into the prepared baking dish.